tht/autodoist/README.md

 [See example 2 with a serial project](https://i.imgur.com/JfaAOzZ.gif)

 Note: Todoist sections don't like to have a slash in the name, it will automatically change to an underscore.
-The default label options will recognise this to make it work regardless.
+The default label options will recognize this to make it work regardless.
 Of course you're always free to define your own custom label symbols.

 ## Start/Due date enhanced experience